Ritz Clark & Ben-Asher LLP

 Ms. Ritz provides neutral mediation services, and conducts impartial internal investigations on behalf of employers into alleged discriminatory conduct.
 She also advises non-profits and employers on employment-related issues and represents employers in severance negotiations.
 She offers harassment and discrimination prevention training to management and employees, as well.

-Before beginning her law practice, Ms. Ritz served as the law clerk to then Supreme Court Justice Kristin Booth Glen.
+Before beginning her law practice, Ms. Ritz was the law clerk to Supreme Court Justice Kristin Booth Glen.
 Ms. Ritz graduated cum laude from New York University School of Law, where she was a Root-Tilden Scholar and a member of the Order of the Coif.
 She graduated from Brown University with an Honors B.A. in Ethics and Political Philosophy.
-Ms. Ritz is admitted to practice in the state and federal courts of the state of New York, the Second Circuit and the United States Supreme Court.
+She is admitted to practice in the state and federal courts of the state of New York, the Second Circuit and the United States Supreme Court.